TheLartians/modern-wasm-starter/README.md

 This starter uses the Glue project to create bindings and declarations.
 Update the [wasmGlue.cpp](wasm/source/wasmGlue.cpp) source files to expose new classes or functions.
-See the [Glue](https://github.com/TheLartians/Glue) or [EmGlue](https://github.com/TheLartians/EmGlue) projects for documentation and details.
+See the [Glue](https://github.com/TheLartians/Glue) or [EmGlue](https://github.com/TheLartians/EmGlue) projects for documentation and examples.

 ## Memory management